MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 1.2 Box heading 2.2 Box heading 3.2 4.2 5.2

-If you find this constraining, we suggest you write the word document first and then fill in the table.
+If you find this constraining, we suggest you write the word document first and then fill in the headings in the grid.
 You may find the template provided at the end of this document useful.
 Your structure will vary according to the information which you have in your submission.

-The writing style to adopt is one which enables educators to test out your advice.
+The writing style to adopt is one which enables educators to put your advice into practice.
 The tone should be professional with the focus on demonstrating how findings from research can be put to practical use in order to improve learning outcomes.

-The starting point is deciding what you want to others to know about the area of knowledge you are trying to share.
-From here you will be able to format the structure of the MG.
-You may find it useful to use other MGs to assist you.
-You may want to try mapping out your MG on a large piece of paper using mind mapping techniques, or to use a post-it-note and white board think-tank.
-Ultimately you will need to transfer the actual text into a document that our web-builder can understand and use to build the MESH Guide on the web.
+So, the starting point is deciding what you want to others to know about the area of knowledge you are trying to share: these ideas form the headings in the grid and thus the structure of the Guide.
+You may find it useful to use other Guides to assist you.
+You may want to try mapping out your Guide on a large piece of paper using mind mapping techniques, perhaps using post-it-notes to map out the content.
+Ultimately you need to submit a document that our web-builder can understand and use to build the MESHGuide on the web.
+The web builder will use the headings in the grid and will link the text to these.

 Clearly mark headings, hyperlinks, images etc that you would expect to see if the box is clicked on, as this will make transfer to the web format simpler.